Surfing – good to know

 Surf Camps & Packages

 For tourists who are less serious and just want to have a go, boards can be rented at most of the places suitable to beginners.
 Make sure to ask around if you are not sure what the waves are like.
-Bali has great spots for learners, but many of the more advanced breaks have dangerous currents, sharp coral reef bottoms, and locals who are impatient with learners.
+Bali has great spots for beginners, but many of the more advanced breaks have dangerous currents, sharp coral reef bottoms, and locals who are less tolerant of newbies.
 The perfect spot is out there for you, so just ask around and find it.

-For experienced surfers who have more time, Bali is a great place to strike out on your own.
+The island of Bali is ideal for seasoned surfers with extra time to recharge and stock up on gear.
 Kuta has more surf stores per kilometer than anywhere else on the planet and well-stocked surf shops are available in all major centers around the island, offering tail pads, leashes, wax, and surf gear from all the major brands.
 Prices are more affordable than in many other countries.
 If you need to have your board fixed, Bali’s ding specialists will do it quick, perfectly, and at a very low price.
-It’s easy to rent a motorbike with a surf rack and strike out on your own or with new friends.
-Whatever your surfing needs, Bali will meet them.
-Waves are available almost every day of the year, so grab your board and get out there!
+Renting a motorcycle equipped with a surf rack allows you to explore on your own or with a group of friends with ease.
+What are you waiting for?
+With surfable waves available for most of the year, Bali provides everything a surfer could desire.